Google Play uses the

 If you build an application that uses APIs or system features introduced in

 platform version.
-This ensures that users will only be able to install your
+This is so that users are only able to install your

 application if their devices are running a compatible version of the Android

 platform.
-In turn, this ensures that your application can function properly on
+In turn, this helps ensure that your application can function properly on

 If your application uses APIs introduced in the latest platform version but